CTIM Assessment Report for Maturity Assessment

 2. Assessment Summary

 Based on your submission we have performed a CTI maturity evaluation, this section provides an overview of the results of your assessment.
-The highest-ranking domain is People, operating at maturity level 2.
-The lowest ranking domain(s) are Technology, and Generation, having met all requirements associated with level 0.
-Overall progress towards completing all maturity components is made at 80.3%.
+The highest ranking domain(s) are Governance, People, and Technology, operating at maturity level 2.
+The lowest ranking domain(s) are Governance, People, and Technology, having met all requirements associated with level 2.
+Overall progress towards completing all maturity components is made at 79.8%.
 The figure below provides a summary of the results, representing the progress made towards completing a maturity level in each domain.
 A further breakdown per domain is provided in section 3.

 We recommend viewing the results in landscape orientation.